Small wins buoy Ukraine; West says Russians losing momentum

 Turkey’s presidential spokesman, Ibrahim Kalin, said the country had offered to evacuate wounded Ukrainian soldiers and civilians by ship from Azovstal, according to official state broadcaster TRT.
 Kalin said Russian and Ukrainian officials had not given Turkey a clear answer regarding the evacuation plan, but that it was still on the table.

-“This is a historic day,” President Sauli Niinistö, announcing Finland's decision alongside Prime Minister Sanna Marin, said in Helsinki.
+“This is a historic day,” President Sauli Niinisto said Sunday in Helsinki.

+Finnish Prime Minister Sanna Marin said joining NATO would help guarantee peace for Finland.

+In a phone call Saturday, Putin told the Finnish president there were no threats to Finland’s security and joining NATO would be an “error” and “negatively affect Russian-Finnish relations.”

 Sweden’s governing Social Democratic Party is set to announce its decision on NATO membership Sunday.
 If it comes out in favor, as is expected, an application to join the Western military alliance could happen within days.